 Dialogue in English and Mandarin

-Eva, a young European woman, works in an architecture firm in Shanghai.
-Intimidated by the scale of demolition, construction and wholesale change around her, and not at home among other foreigners who swoop down on this land of opportunity, she goes exploring the city alone with her camera, trying to make her peace with the new buildings that seem to grow overnight like silvery giants crushing the old world underfoot.
+Eva, a young European woman, works at an architecture firm in Shanghai.
+Intimidated by the scale of demolition, construction and wholesale change in China, and not at home among the foreigners swooping down on this land of opportunity, she goes exploring the city alone with her camera, trying to make her peace with the new buildings springing up like mushrooms or an army of giants crushing history underfoot.

-In a wasteland far from the city center she meets a Chinese man, Wang Weiqiang, an artist, whose paintings seem subtler than those Eva sees all around her in the booming Chinese contemporary art market.
-Wang seems more like her, understanding quickly that she is afraid of the future.
+In a wasteland far from the centre of town she meets a Chinese artist, Wang Weiqiang, whose paintings seem subtler than those all around in the booming Chinese contemporary art market.
+Wang seems to be like Eva and understands that she is afraid of the future.
 He takes her to what remains of the old town, reassuring her that not everything will disappear; and, in his studio, he encourages her to paint.
-Submerged in what she believes to be the real China, Eva finds a friend.
+Drawn into what she believes to be the real China, Eva finds a friend.

-Years later, a well-dressed Chinese man, bearing all the marks of success, passes a small art gallery in the Old World.
-Inside, there are paintings in vivid colours, carrying hints of both Wang’s and Eva’s first paintings, a mixture of tradition and modernity, Asian in a sense, but resolutely contemporary.
-On the window are the name of the artist, EVA NOUI, and the title of the show, CHINESE DREAMS.
+Years later, a well-dressed Chinese man, bearing all the marks of success, passes a small European art gallery.
+In it, works in vivid colours hint at the styles of both Wang’s and Eva’s paintings, a mixture of tradition and modernity, Asian and Old World.
+On the window is the name of the artist, EVA NOUI, and the title of the show, DREAMS FOR CHINA.
 The Chinese man stops – smiles a smile we seem to recognise – and goes in.